Trademarks

 What is a Trademark?

-A trademark is a word or design used by a business to distinguish its goods or services from those of competitors.
 There are two types of trademarks.
 Word marks are words, letters, numbers or combinations of them.
 Design marks are words written in a special style such as the Coca-Cola design, pure designs without words such as the Mercedes-Benz star, or a combination of words and designs.

 How do I get a Trademark?